 From the outlying vineyards of Chablis, in land not even suitable for regular basic Chablis production, some Chardonnays can label themselves Petit Chablis.
 Simply styled, usually in an austere, minerally way, these basic wines are good entry-level offerings and are even less expensive than basic Chablis wines.
-Good producers include Domaine Billaud Simon, Domaine Jean-Marc Brocard, Domaine Caves Jean et Sebastien Dauvissat, Domaine Jean-Paul et Benoit Droin, Domaine William Fèvre, Domaine Louis Michel, Domaine Laroche, and Domaine Servin.
-But hands-down the best here comes from Vincent Dauvissat.
-All should be under $20, and these wines are generally drunk within the first year or two.
+Good producers include domaines Billaud Simon, Brocard, Dauvissat, Droin, Fèvre, Louis Michel, Laroche, and Servin.
+All should be under $20, and these wines are generally best drunk within the first year or two.

 Then there is the basic Chablis.
 These wines can be made in different styles, ranging all the way from outstandingly harsh and austere to rich and exotic, but the wines are rarely complex and often vary significantly in quality and flavor from vintage to vintage.
 Still, they can age a little more than the Petit Chablis and often cost more like $30-$40.
 Almost all the producers on our list produce a good basic Chablis, but Vincent Dauvissat's rich, honeyed example shows the best complexity from that appellation.
 Look for any of the above 20 producers, or any wine that is rated, and it should be satisfactory for its level.

 Since lieux-dits aren't really of much importance in Chablis, the 40 Premiers Crus make up the majority of quality wine here.
 It's important to understand that unlike in the strict Côte d'Or, many vineyards are allowed to use each other's names.
-Quality, of course, is not kept as high that way, and the wines are more heterogeneous.
-But the number of quality Premiers Crus to remember is also fewer!
+This leads to more heterogeneity in quality and style of the wines.

 - Beauroy: Consistent, sweet yet dense and minerally, the Laurent Tribut cuvée is a leader here.

-- Butteaux: One of the better Chablis Premier Cru vineyards, this climat is bolstered by three excellent wines.
+- Butteaux: One of the better Chablis Premier Cru vineyards.
 Intense but capable of great density and exotic power, the Louis Michel competes with the similar Raveneau cuvée.
 Both are rich but intense; so is the highly minerally but often pleasantly spicy Servin.
 The Jean-Marc Brocard is citrussy and herbal, though not quite as complex.